|

 up with a hot curling iron on slightly

 damp hair.
-I just curl the ends, and I take thin layers
+I just curl the ends, and I take thin layers for best results.
+I count out 15 or 20 seconds with the curling

-iron, for each curl I hold.
+iron, for each curl.

 The curling iron by itself